mstksg/inCode/copy/entries/patreon.md

 ---

-*Short version:* I've [started a Patreon page][patreon] for those who want to help support my writing in my post-doctoral life! :D
+*Short version:* I've [started a Patreon page][patreon] for those who want to help me sustain my writing in my post-doctoral life! :D

 *Long version:* Hi all!
 Hope you can excuse the two non-technical and personal posts in a row :)  To give some context on this announcement, here's some news